PTUA logo

 What you really have here is a European type of development at lower density.

-Although some recent development has been poorly planned, Melbourne is not a formless sprawl like modern American 'anti-cities' which grew up entirely around the car.
+Although some recent development has been poorly planned, Melbourne is not a formless sprawl like modern American ‘anti-cities’ which grew up entirely around the car.
 We do not share the American pattern of ring freeways linking scattered suburban office parks impossible to serve by public transport.
-This is precisely why current plans for ring roads and 'missing links' are so dangerous to Melbourne's future.
+This is precisely why never-ending plans for ring roads and ‘missing links’ are so dangerous to Melbourne‘s future – and why we should be suspicious of phoney ‘agglomeration benefits’ used to sell these plans.
+Big roads merely promote more sprawl, the exact opposite of densification.

 Density, shmensity: it's all about service

-Despite not sharing in Melbourne's extensive rail infrastructure and supportive urban form, even low-density North American cities have, or are planning, viable alternatives to the car.
-In Toronto, for example, where the average citizen makes more than twice as many public transport trips as in Melbourne, the official transport plan has long aimed to
+Despite not sharing in Melbourne‘s extensive rail infrastructure and supportive urban form, even low-density North American cities have been developing viable alternatives to the car.
+In Toronto, for example, where in 1990 the average citizen made more than twice as many public transport trips as in Melbourne, the official transport plan has long aimed to

 enhance the attractiveness of travel by transit in the Greater Toronto Area for a variety of trip purposes including, but not limited to, journey to work, and decrease reliance on the private automobile.

-Vancouver, where public transport patronage is 37% higher than in Melbourne, plans to triple patronage by 2021 in order to catch up with Toronto.
-As in Toronto, this is to be done by providing fast, frequent, integrated, safe and cheap public transport.
+Vancouver, where public transport use per capita is also higher than in Melbourne, is on target to triple patronage by 2021 from its 1991 level.
+As in Toronto, this is being done by providing fast, frequent, integrated, safe and cheap public transport.

-Both Toronto and Vancouver are spread-out cities, but are not using that fact as an excuse for car-dominated transport policies.
+Both Toronto and (especially) Vancouver started out as spread-out cities in the early 1990s, but did not use that fact as an excuse for car-dominated transport policies.

 MelbourneTorontoVancouver

-Low-density Vancouver also gives the lie to the assertion that public transport in spread-out cities comes only at high cost.
-Its entire budget for roads and public transport corresponds to just $180 per resident, compared with $430 per resident in Melbourne.
+Vancouver also gives the lie to the assertion that public transport in spread-out cities comes only at high cost.
+Even in the early years of this century its entire budget for roads and public transport corresponded to just $180 per resident, compared with $430 per resident in Melbourne.

 Unfortunately, many transport planners have completely failed to make the link between quality of service and patronage.
 The connection is obvious to anyone who checks the statistics, and holds true in low-density cities as much as in high-density cities.
-As a result, low patronage on public transport is too frequently excused as being residents' fault for wanting big backyards, rather than a fairly obvious result of lousy service provision.
-So when Portland (a US city with modest public transport use, though fairly good by US standards) was forced to cut some low-patronage services in the 2008-09 recession, one prominent transport planner wrote:
+As a result, low patronage on public transport is too frequently excused as being residents’ fault for wanting big backyards, rather than a fairly obvious result of lousy service provision.
+Recall how it was assumed those high-density East Portland neighbourhoods could be adequately served with a bus every 20 to 30 minutes, and how that assumption failed utterly.
+Likewise, when Portland was forced to cut some other low-patronage services in the 2008-09 recession, one prominent (and usually much wiser) transport planner wrote:

 Four routes are to be eliminated completely, and three of these (27, 154, and 157) are outer-suburban feeders....
 All serve relatively low density areas but not especially affluent ones, a reminder that density determines ridership much more than wealth does.
 There's not much of an alternative for residents of the areas served.... but if good transit service were really important to you, you wouldn't live there.